 AI Chip Market set to soar to $34 Billion by 2023Matt Grant

 AI chip sales will rise by a projected 52% annually, from $4.27 billion last year to $34.3 billion in 2023.
 The total estimates include chips from the Internet of Things, personal devices, and data-centre markets, all of which are great news for Antistat who supply ESD technology supplies.
-The rise of the silicon brain, that can give rise to thought, emotion and behaviour in a machine is on the near horizon.
+The rise of the silicon brain, that can give rise to thought, emotion and behaviour in a machine are on the near horizon.
 This is mainly due to rapid advances in software and hardware that are paving the way for next-generation computational systems with cognitive abilities modelled after the human brain.

 Wells Fargo Securities believes the market for artificial intelligence chips will surge over the next five years.
 Facebook is currently developing its own artificial intelligence chips that go far beyond what’s currently on the market, according to a report from The Financial Times that’s based on an interview with Yann LeCun, Facebook’s chief AI scientist.